 The success of Halloween among both critics and audiences caused many movie studio executives to sit up and take notice.
 Despite experiencing previous success with big-budget prestige horror films like The Exorcist and Rosemary’s Baby, they soon realized that there was just as much money to be made with low-budget exploitation horror films, even if some of them were of lower quality.
 And with that decision came plenty of low-budget horror movies opening at your friendly neighborhood movie theater (and of course, many of them were centered on a holiday), including Prom Night, Terror Train, My Bloody Valentine, Sleepaway Camp, April Fool’s Day, Silent Night Deadly Night, and of course…Friday The 13th.

 The producers of Halloween had no intention of sitting on the sidelines during all of this, and immediately decided to make more sequels to Halloween, even though nearly all of them paled greatly in comparison to the original.

-Halloween 4: The Return Of Michael Myers (which brought Michael back to life to kill more pretty White kids with problems after the third film was a box-office failure)…
+Halloween 4: The Return Of Michael Myers, which brought Michael back to life to kill more pretty White kids with problems after the third film was an unfortunate box-office failure…

 Halloween also did amazing things for the career of John Carpenter, who went on to remain incredibly busy in the Eighties and early Nineties with films such as The Fog, Escape From New York, The Thing (which was ravaged by critics and failed at the box office, only to find much greater success on home video and those same critics who hated it eating their words not too long after), Christine, Starman, Big Trouble In Little China, Prince Of Darkness, They Live, In The Mouth Of Madness, Village Of The Damned, Escape From L.A., Vampires, and Ghosts Of Mars.